Treatment choices for endometrial cancer, by stage

 If the surgeon thinks that all visible cancer can be removed, a hysterectomy with bilateral salpingo-oophorectomy (BSO) is done.
 Sometimes patients with stage III cancers require a radical hysterectomy.
-A pelvic and para-aortic lymph node dissection may also occur.
+A pelvic and para-aortic lymph node dissection may also be done.
 Pelvic washings will be obtained and the omentum may be removed.
-Some doctors will try to remove any remaining cancer (debulking), but doing this hasn't been proven to help patients live longer.
+Some doctors will try to remove any remaining cancer (debulking), but it isn’t clear that this will help patients live longer.

 If tests done before surgery reveal that the cancer has spread too far to be removed completely, radiation therapy may rarely be given before any surgery.
 The radiation may shrink the tumor enough to make surgery an option.

 Stage IIIA: A cancer is considered stage IIIA when it has spread to the tissue covering the uterus (the serosa) or to other tissues in the pelvis like the fallopian tubes or the ovaries (the adnexa).
-When this occurs, treatment after surgery may include chemotherapy, radiation, or a combination of both.
+For these cancers, treatment after surgery may include chemo, radiation, or a combination of both.
 Radiation is given to the pelvis or to both the abdomen and the pelvis.
 Sometimes vaginal brachytherapy is used as well.

 Stage IIIB: In this stage, the cancer has spread to the vagina.
-After surgery, stage IIIB may be treated with chemotherapy and/or radiation.
+After surgery, stage IIIB may be treated with chemo and/or radiation.

 Stage IIIC: This includes cancers that have spread to the lymph nodes in the pelvis (stage IIIC1) and those that have spread to the lymph nodes around the aorta (stage IIIC2).
-Treatment includes surgery, followed by chemotherapy and/or radiation.
+Treatment includes surgery, followed by chemo and/or radiation.

 For women with high-grade cancers, such as papillary serous carcinoma or clear cell carcinoma, the surgery may include omentectomy and peritoneal biopsies in addition to the total hysterectomy, removal of both ovaries and fallopian tubes, pelvic and para-aortic lymph node dissections, and pelvic washings.
-After surgery, chemotherapy, radiation therapy, or both may be given to help keep the cancer from coming back.
-The chemotherapy usually includes the drugs carboplatin and paclitaxel or cisplatin and doxorubicin.
+After surgery, chemo, radiation therapy, or both may be given to help keep the cancer from coming back.
+The chemo usually includes the drugs carboplatin and paclitaxel or cisplatin and doxorubicin.